Last Updated on

-I LOVE my Cauliflower Alfredo Sauce, so surely mashed cauliflower would be just as good?
+I LOVE my Cauliflower Alfredo Sauce, so surely this would be just as good?

 WRONG.
 I tried to make it over and over again, and it always came out weird, and thin.
 Sometimes soupy, sometimes lumpy, and the flavor always tasted … thin.